SnickCH/InsurgencySandstormDedicatedServer/README.md

 Key features
 - Daily updated image
 - Ready to use (no additonal downloads needed for vanilla server, only mods download)
-- Mody are fully supported and working
+- Mods are fully supported and working
 - Scripts for easy starts, automated image update (*1) and game config examples provided
 - Project with acive maintainers (N0rimaki, Snick) if you have questions or suggestions
 - Nothing to update inside the container (*1)